axnt/axinite/.github/CONTRIBUTING.md

 Greetings, and welcome to Axinite!

-Thank you for taking the time to contribute to this project.
+Thanks for taking the time to contribute to this project.

 Here are things you should keep in mind when submitting an issue: